-To ensure our standards are met, and with a view to continuous improvement in the way we work with our suppliers, in 2019 we begun updating our supply chain contracts to require suppliers to comply with all applicable Modern Slavery, Conflict Minerals and related laws.
-Contracts are being updated on a priority basis, with supplier criticality and contract duration being key considerations.
-We are planning to have all current and new supplier agreements updated within 2-3 years.
-During 2019, we issued four new supplier agreements incorporating the updated provisions, and audits are being conducted of the balance of our existing top 30 suppliers to ensure these contain the required provisions.
+To ensure our standards are met, and with a view to continuous improvement in the way we work with our suppliers, in 2019 we began updating our supply chain contracts to require suppliers to comply with all applicable Modern Slavery, Human Rights, Conflict Minerals and related laws.
+Contracts have been updated on a priority basis, with supplier criticality and contract duration being key considerations.

 CONFLICT MINERAL SOURCING

 Aristocrat complies with all applicable Conflict Minerals regulations, including the US Dodd Frank Act (Section 1502), and the EU’s Regulation 2017/821 concerning minerals originating from conflict zones and high-risk areas.
 We require our suppliers to also:

 - respond to requests for information on sources of supply; and

 - perform due diligence on their own suppliers and sources of materials for products to be supplied to Aristocrat.

 EMPLOYEE AWARENESS AND TRAINING